Bear cache: Designs

 A makeshift cache can be made by hanging the food from a tree branch using rope, called a bear bag.
 The cache should be 100 metres/300 feet from the campsite and downwind if possible.
 To be effective, the food must be distanced from the branch, the trunk, and the ground.
 When a suitable tree is not available, hanging the food over a cliff is a possible alternative.

 In areas popular with both people and bears, permanent caches are often built.
 These include poles for hanging, steel cabinets, and raised structures with removable ladders.

+A bear cache built upon upright tree trunks may be the model of the legendary Baba Yaga's hut.